kensanata/phoebe/README.md

 This creates a certificate and a private key, both of them unencrypted, using eliptic curves of a particular kind, valid for five years.

-You should have three files, now: `gemini-wiki.pl`, `cert.pem`, and `key.pem`.
+You should have three files, now: `gemini-wiki`, `cert.pem`, and `key.pem`.
 That's enough to get started!
 Start the server:

-    perl gemini-wiki.pl
+    perl gemini-wiki

 This starts the server in the foreground.
 Open a second terminal and test it: